Course Helps Nurses Lead in Environmental Sustainability

 Composting is a form of waste disposal where organic waste decomposes naturally, producing CO2 instead of methane.
 Waste decomposition in a landfill often results in methane, which has been shown to trap as high as 84 times as much heat in the atmosphere as CO2 over a 20-year period.
 Patricia chose an 8-hour window of time in the lounge, collected all the waste and found that 75% of dining and food waste in the OR lounge, or about 3,120 lbs. of compost per year, could be diverted from landfills by providing recycling education and offering an option to compost.

-Patricia’s efforts were recently featured in a new Environmental Sustainability & Stewardship module launched this year by the Johnson & Johnson Medical Devices Companies (JJMDC).
+Patricia’s efforts were recently featured in a new Environmental Sustainability & Stewardship course launched recently by the Johnson & Johnson Medical Devices Companies (JJMDC).
 Together with the Johnson & Johnson Institute, JJMDC is providing “Environmental Sustainability Training for Nurses,” an introductory course aiming to educate nurses about environmental sustainability and stewardship and empower them to take action in their local hospitals.
 The course, based on insights from ANHE (Alliance of Nurses for a Healthy Environment) and from Practice Greenhealth, explores how nurses can lead in developing pioneering solutions to address healthcare waste and climate change.
 Nurses can access the training, which takes under an hour to complete, at no cost after registering on the Johnson & Johnson Institute website.

 “Because nurses are on the frontlines of healthcare, they see a lot of healthcare waste firsthand day in and day out.
 Nurses are incredibly dedicated to caring and healing and always prioritize delivering the best care to their patients.
 Yet, in order to deliver that care, a lot of products and materials are used.
 This results in a lot of hospital room and OR waste,” said Sarah Chang, Global Director of Environmental Sustainability at Johnson & Johnson.
 “Nurses can be vital players in developing and introducing initiatives in their hospitals to curb the amount of waste and positively impact both their work and global environments.”